wmjordan/Codist/README.md

   ![Super Quick Info - Click and Go](doc/super-quick-info-click-go.png)

-* From version 5.2 on, a **Context menu** with many symbol analysis commands will show up when you right click the signature of the symbol definition or any symbol that appears in the XML Doc.
+* A **Context menu** with many symbol analysis commands will show up when you right click the signature of the symbol definition or any symbol that appears in the XML Doc.

   ![Super Quick Info Csharp Menu](doc/super-quick-info-csharp-menu.png)